rootxrishabh/Auto-Deploy/README.md

 # Auto-Deploy

 This is an API which helps manage a library system.
-Deploy this application using a pipeline with the following commands below, note you need docker installed for this.
+Deploy this application using a pipeline with the following commands below.

 # Step 1
 Build the docker image locally with the provided file.